Stinging Insect & Bee Removal Westchester

-Stinging Pest Control: Are you interested in a company that has the ability to inspect, control or remove all those annoying stinging pests that seem to be a problem each year?
+Are you interested in a company that has the ability to inspect, control, and remove all those annoying stinging pests that seem to be a problem each year?
 Look no further!

-Westchester County Pest Control offers full service pest control that includes treating and removing pests such as wasps, honey bees, carpenter bees, yellow jackets and even cicada killers.
-These are some of the most common types of stinging pests that you will found throughout Westchester County.
+Westchester County Pest Control offers full-service pest control that includes treating and removing pests such as wasps, honey bees, carpenter bees, yellow jackets and even cicada killers.
+These are some of the most common types of stinging pests that you will find throughout Westchester County.
 We have the tools and know how to help exterminate all of these kinds of pests for stinging pest control!

 Carpenter Bees: These are another much larger species of bee that you may come across in Westchester County.
 They are black and shiny and some of the males have some orange markings as well.
 They are not a social bee and will be seen on a one on one basis.
 The odds of running into one are less likely since they don’t live in colonies like the honey bee.